vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 # Risk Team Recommendation

 Given the state of Inverse's substantial bad debt, leading to the majority of DOLA in circulation being uncollateralized, creating a cycle of dependence on CRV gauge emissions and other yield farming strategies to support the peg, we question the organic viability of the stablecoin.
 The release of the FiRM lending platform is a step in the right direction toward sustainability, but it is too early to determine the product's success.
 Although we appreciate the efforts made by the Inverse team to provide transparency and to protect its users in the wake of the previous exploits, we do not believe DOLA currently merits a gauge.
 We recommend to kill the DOLA gauge until it has achieved 100% collateralization and has demonstrated itself to be organically sustainable.
+The status of its Curve gauge does not preclude Inverse from incentivizing in their own token while on their path to sustainability.

 # Sources